epomatti/az-iotedge-troubleshooting/README.md

 # Confirm that the IoT Edge runtime has been installed
 iotedge --version

-# Restart the VM to enable any Linux kernel updates
+# Restart the VM to activate any Linux kernel updates
 az vm restart -n "vm-bluefactory-edgegateway" -g "rg-bluefactory"
 ```